adap/flower/doc/source/how-to-run-flower-using-docker.rst

   $ cd examples/docker-client
   $ docker build -f Dockerfile -t flwr-client:0.1.0 client-code
+  # Install dependencies for driver.py on your local machine
+  # you might want to do this in a python environment
   $ pip install -r requirements.txt

 Next, we create a new bridge network called ``flwr-net``.
 User-defined networks like